Testing of SpringBoot Exception Handling

 @ResponseStatus(HttpStatus.NOT_FOUND)

-I have define the StudentNotFoundExceptionclass.
-This Exception will be thrown by the controller when no resource i.e. Student to be returned in our case is found with http Status of NOT_FOUND (404).
+I have defined the StudentNotFoundExceptionclass.
+This Exception will be thrown by the controller when no resource i.e. Student to be returned in our case is found with HTTP Status of NOT_FOUND (404).

 import org.springframework.http.HttpStatus;